The Canberra Health Literacy Hub was developed by the Health Care Consumers’ Association (HCCA) with support from the

-This website is part of the Community Health Literacy Project, which is a HCCA project, funded by the ACT Government.
-The project’s aim is to “help patients better navigate our health system”.
+This website began as part of the Community Health Literacy Project, which was a HCCA project, funded by the ACT Government.
+The project’s aim was to “help patients better navigate our health system”.

 The Community Health Literacy Project

-The Community Health Literacy Project started in 2019 and includes:
+The Community Health Literacy Project started in 2019 and included:

 - An environmental scan of community health literacy strengths and opportunities in the ACT (2019) which